Annette Naber, Ph.D.

 Our conference center can accommodate up to 20 people for a lecture-style setup (chairs only) or up to 15 people for workshop space (tables and chairs).
 We can provide newsprint with easel and a powerpoint projector.

-A campground for close-to-nature accommodations is scheduled to be completed by summer of 2018.
-Simple cottages for individuals, couples, or a small family are scheduled for completion in 2019.
+A campground for close-to-nature accommodations is scheduled to be completed by fall of 2019.
+Simple cottages for individuals, couples, or a small family are scheduled for completion in 2020.
 Other over-night accommodations can be arranged in nearby lodging facilities.

 We are located in Highland County, Virginia, near the town of Monterey, only a one-hour drive from Staunton, two hours from either Roanoke or Charlottesville, three hours from Richmond, four hours from Northern Virginia/Washington, DC.